You might not have ever heard of a Mysore yoga rug.

 3. Krishnamacharya never used a sticky mat

 As I said above nobody did until the mats were invented in the 80's.
 Don't believe me?
 Read here.
+Sticky mats are a gimmick created by businessmen without a a yoga education.
 Yogi's practiced for years just fine without a sticky mat.
 How did they do it?

 According to Sharath Jois and Mark Darby they used the rugs.
 I've asked both of them and if you Google some of the older videos of our teachers practicing like these one below you will see just that.
 They started on the rugs.